 Heavyweight Sleepers – Over 230 lbs

 The Nectar offers back sleepers plenty of support, up until about 300 lbs.
-At that point, a more supportive mattress is likely in order.
+At that point, a more supportive mattress is in order.
 Similarly, heavier side sleepers may want to seek a thicker mattress to ensure they never bottom out.
 The same goes for stomach sleepers, who may feel like their mattress bows in the middle and leaves their hips unsupported.

 Lightweight Sleepers – Under 130 lbs